knoxite/website/content/docs/guide/content.md

 ```
 $ knoxite -r /tmp/knoxite repo passwd
 ```
-Before you enter your new password twice, you will be asked for your old password if you haven't provided it using the `-p | --password` option.
+Before you enter your new password twice, you will be asked for your old password if you haven't provided it using the `--password` option.

 ### Fault-Tolerance
 Assuming you've already configured several backends in your repository you can